The menstruation app aiming to tackle sport's 'last taboo'

 But, so far, the app's main influence has been on the training and nutritional habits of elite and recreational athletes.

-Brunivels' research paper on "Sports, exercise and the menstrual cycle," published in the British Journal of Sports Medicine, serves as the foundation of the app's expertise.
-Brunivels and Conefrey also sent questionnaires to over 1,800 elite and recreational athletes to help gain a greater understanding of the impact menstruation has on performance.
+Bruinvels' research paper on "Sports, exercise and the menstrual cycle," published in the British Journal of Sports Medicine, serves as the foundation of the app's expertise.
+Bruinvels and Conefrey also sent questionnaires to over 1,800 elite and recreational athletes to help gain a greater understanding of the impact menstruation has on performance.

 From the questionnaires, the pair found that the menstrual cycle affected the training and performance of more than half of the elite athletes questioned, while it also impacted a third of the recreational athletes.

-"During my research, I was finding more interesting information around the menstrual cycle," says Brunivels.
+"During my research, I was finding more interesting information around the menstrual cycle," says Bruinvels.
 "How it can affect performance and what can be done to reduce that, and what caution should be applied at certain times of the month.

 "Athletes train for every eventuality, but they don't train for their menstrual cycle.